devops329/devops/instruction/jwtPizzaService/jwtPizzaService.md

    cd jwt-pizza-service
    npm install
    ```
 1. Obtain a JWT Pizza Factory API Key.
-You can get this key from the [AutoGrader](https://cs329.cs.byu.edu) application.
+You can get this key from the account your created with the [JWT Pizza Factory](https://pizza-factory.cs329.click).
 1. Create a `config.js` file in the `src` directory and insert your database credentials, jwtSecret, and API Key.
 The factory should point to the URL provided by JWT Headquarters.
 The following is an example `config.js` file.

    > [!NOTE]